Piazza della Signoria

 The Dei Lanzi

-The statues under the Loggia della Signoria, also called “Dei Lanzi” is an open-air sculpture gallery of antique and Renaissance art.
-My favorite, the Benvenuto Cellini’s 1545-1554 bronze Perseus with the head of Medusa.
+The statues under the Loggia della Signoria also called “Dei Lanzi” an open-air sculpture galleries of antique and Renaissance art.
+My favorite is the Benvenuto Cellini’s 1545-1554 bronze Perseus with the head of Medusa (photo below).
 It reminds me of a 1981 movie I love called “The Clash of the Titans.”

 - LION (1594-1598), work by Flaminio Vacca

 - PIRRO RAPES POLYXENA (1860-1865), work by Pio Fedi and under the Loggia since 1865

 - ROMAN LADY called SABINE, and under the Loggia since 1789

 - BARBARIAN PRISONIER called THUSNELDA, came from a Villa Medici in Rome, and in 1789 was placed under the Loggia

 - MENELAUS SUPPORTING THE BODY OF PATROCLUS, (copy of flavian age of a Greek original) In 1570 it was placed near Ponte Vecchio, and then in 1741 placed under the Loggia

 - HERCULES FIGHTING THE CENTAUR NESSUS (1594-1599), work by Giambologna, and under the Loggia since 1841

 - LATIN INSCRIPTION (1750), commemorates the change of the Florentine calendar in 1749 to bring it into line with the Roman calendar.
 The Florentine calendar began on March 25 instead of January 1st